 - Day 7: Amsterdam bike ride.
 Walk towards Rijksmuseum, fun playground, long walk to the hotel.

-- Day 8: Morning flight to Geneva, drive to Annecy.
+- Day 8: Morning flight to Geneva, start our road trip with a drive to Annecy.
 Explore town and waterfront.

 - Day 9: Drive to Chamonix.
 Aiguille-du-Midi, wander through town, raclette dinner.